utkarsh006/Eazy-Android/Kotlin Language/Classes in Kotlin/README.md

 - The primary constructor **cannot contain** any code.
 Initialization code can be placed in initializer blocks prefixed with the init keyword.
 There can be **multiple init blocks.**

 - Use **this keyword** to call the primary constructor from the secondary constructor.
+- Only Primary constructors can **have properties** inside the arguments.